Pair Indicted For Murder Of Burleson High Student Shaunathan McMahon Last Fall

 FORT WORTH (CBSDFW.COM) – Two men were indicted by a Tarrant County Grand Jury Monday, Feb.
 8, for murder of a Burleson teen last September.

 Shaunathan McMahon, 17, a student at Burleson High School, was found shot near a basketball court at the Alsbury Villas on 755 NE Alsbury Blvd. on Sept.
-21, 2020.RELATED: Police Chief Eddie Garcia Wants To 'Restore Hope, Pride' In Dallas Neighborhoods
+21, 2020.RELATED: White House Partners With Texas To Open New COVID-19 Vaccine Mega Centers In Dallas, Arlington

-He later died.RELATED: Trinity Metro Plans To Offer Free Rides To Get COVID-19 Vaccine
+He later died.RELATED: Homicide Detectives Arrest 21-Year-Old For Alleged Connection To Slaying Of Tremond Spencer, 18